 One of the most promising new materials on the market is ultra-high-performance concrete (UHPC).
 Made for use in the United States by LarfargeHolcim under the name Ductal, UHPC can bend and give yet is six times stronger than regular concrete.
 It’s made of very fine aggregate, often from recycled materials (fly ash, silica fume).
 The addition of carbon metallic or polyvinyl alcohol fibers allows the material to bend and carry loads even after some cracking has occurred.

 UHPC has been used sparingly in the United States over the past decade or so.
-However, it’s on full display at one high-profile project: Herzog and DeMeuron’s Perez Art Museum Miami, which withstood Hurricane Irma with no damage.
+However, it’s on full display at one high-profile project: Herzog and DeMeuron’s Perez Art Museum Miami, a seemingly hurricane-proof building, which withstood Hurricane Irma with no damage.
 Here, UHPC was used in 16-foot-tall, 5.5-inch-thick mullions that taper down to 2 inches while still supporting the building’s curtain wall.

 But UHPC can’t simply be substituted for regular concrete in every case.
 “It’s expensive, and you have to get a license to buy it and use it,” says Robert Nordling, project manager for John Moriarty & Associates, which built the Perez museum.
 With these extra fees, the material is eight to 10 times more expensive than standard concrete, so it “wouldn’t be cost-effective in the majority of normal construction,” especially on smaller, lower-budget projects.
 However, UHPC’s strength means that, often, less material is needed compared to standard concrete, making it more efficient by weight and expense.